timjogorman/Multisentence-AMR-guidelines/ms-amr.md

       :ARG1 (f / fool
             :domain (h / he)))
 ```

 If you link "he" to an identity chain, *do not add "fool" to that chain*.
 We already know what "fool" is in relation to John, as the ":domain" relation.
+(This contrasts with examples in the above section, such as "the fool left early", where we may want to link "fool" to "John").

 The same issue often comes up with titles and relational labels, such as those provided by "have-org-role-91":
 ```